04 June 2025

 Also see the news item entitled Additional Award for Automatic Unfair Dismissal.

-Please note that the Employment (Prevention of Discrimination) Act 2020 (E(PD)A) does not apply to transgender discrimination.
+(E(PD)A) does not apply to transgender discrimination.
 See section 3(2) of the E(PD)A.

 18 April 2024